-As a contractor, no one is going to be planning for your retirement except you, so it is definitely a good idea to put some of your contracting salaries away for your later years.
-Pension contributions are one of the few remaining tax breaks available to contractors, so it is a good idea to take advantage.
-This guide will discuss how pension contributions can allow you to be more tax-efficient as a contractor, how to make pension contributions and how much to put away.
+As a contractor, you are solely responsible for planning for your own retirement.
+It is definitely a good idea to put some of your contracting income away for your later years.
+Pension contributions are one of the few remaining tax breaks available to contractors, and our guide will discuss how pension contributions can allow you to be more tax-efficient as a contractor, how to make pension contributions and how much to put away.

 What is the maximum pension contribution I can make?

-You should also take into account your lifetime allowance, which is a limit on the amount that can be withdrawn from your pension through either lump sums or through retirement income without incurring extra tax.
+You should also take into account your lifetime allowance.
+The lifetime allowance is a limit on the amount that can be withdrawn from your pension (through either lump sums or through retirement income) without incurring extra tax.
 The lifetime allowance is currently £1,055,000 (2019-20).

 How to make a pension contribution as a contractor

 As a contractor, you can either make pension contributions from your own personal funds or directly from your company’s income.
 Most limited company contractors will make their pension contributions through their company as this is more tax efficient.

 To make a pension contribution from your personal funds, the amount that you invest will attract personal tax relief, which means that the pension provider will top up your contributions by 20%.
 Please note that there is a limit on the amount of tax relief available to personal pension contributions, which is currently 100% of your income and it is the topped up figure that is taken into account.